Recognizing the Signs of Dyslexia

 • Living with a learning difference can be stressful.
 Help your child keep perspective by filling life with humor, joy, and small victories.
 Laughter goes a long way in building resilience— for them and for you.

-Dyslexia in ND Schools
+Dyslexia in North Dakota Schools

 Educator’s Guide to North Dakota Dyslexia Law